Aqib87Ramzan/Chatbot-in-Dialogflow-NLP-Project-/README.md

 Why need ngrok?
 ================================
-For testing of our dialogflow, http request is not secure, so we need ngrok because of its https request which is secure
+For testing of our dialogflow, http request is not secure, so we need ngrok because of its https request.